-The Company currently provides that shareholders who own and have continuously owned for at least one year an aggregate of at least 25% of the outstanding shares of capital stock entitled to vote generally in the election of directors may call a special meeting.
-The Board believes a 25% threshold with a one year holding period, which is common among public companies, strikes an appropriate balance between avoiding an unnecessary use of Company and shareholder resources to address the special interests of a small group of shareholders, while ensuring that long-term shareholders holding a meaningful minority percentage of our outstanding shares of capital stock have a mechanism to call a special meeting if they deem it appropriate.
+The Board continues to believe that the Company already provides a meaningful and balanced right for shareholders to call a special meeting.
+The Company's Amended and Restated Bylaws (our "Bylaws") currently provide that shareholders who own and have continuously owned for at least one year an aggregate of at least 25% of the outstanding shares of capital stock entitled to vote generally in the election of directors may call a special meeting.
+The Board believes that a 25% threshold with a one year holding period, which is common among public companies, strikes an appropriate balance between avoiding an unnecessary use of Company and shareholder resources to address the special interests of a small group of shareholders, while ensuring that long-term shareholders holding a meaningful minority percentage of our outstanding shares of capital stock have a mechanism to call a special meeting if they deem it appropriate.

-Special meetings require the expenditure of considerable time, effort and resources, including significant costs in legal and administrative fees, costs for preparing, printing and distributing materials and soliciting proxies, and diversion of Board and management time away from overseeing and running the business.
+Special meetings require the expenditure of considerable time, effort and resources, including significant legal and administrative fees, costs incurred in connection with preparing, printing and distributing materials and soliciting proxies, and diversion of Board and management time away from overseeing and running the Company's business.
 Accordingly, special meetings should be limited to circumstances where shareholders of a meaningful minority percentage of the Company's capital stock believe a matter is sufficiently urgent or extraordinary to justify considering such matters between annual meetings.
 By reducing the ownership threshold to 10%, a single shareholder or small minority of shareholders could use the special meeting mechanism to advance their particular agenda, without regard to the broader interests of the Company and its other shareholders.
 Such a low threshold would be especially problematic given the concentration of ownership of the Company.
-In addition, by eliminating the one-year holding period requirement, short-term and/or speculative investors who have rapidly accumulated shares could take advantage of the special meeting process to advance their narrow interests, without regard to, or even counter to, the long-term needs of the Company and the long-term interests of its shareholders.
+In addition, by eliminating the one-year holding period requirement, short-term and/or speculative investors who have rapidly accumulated shares could take advantage of the special meeting process to advance their narrow interests, without regard to, or which may even be counter to, the long-term needs of the Company and the long-term interests of its shareholders.
+Our Bylaws provide for shareholder action by written consent, which allows shareholders to adopt actions without incurring, or causing the Company to incur, the unnecessary costs related to soliciting proxies for and holding a special meeting.

-We provide multiple ways for shareholders to communicate with our board and senior management beyond the limited forum of a special meeting.
-We encourage and facilitate communication with shareholders about important issues relating to our business and consider investor feedback in our decision-making.
-In 2021, our management and investor relations teams spoke with shareholders representing a broad spectrum of investment priorities and levels of ownership and over 50% of outstanding shares at year end.
-Our shareholders can communicate directly with the Board and have the opportunity to submit comments and questions to the Board and management at our annual meeting of shareholders.
-For instructions on contacting the Board, see "Corporate Governance-Communications with the Board."
+We provide multiple ways for shareholders to communicate with our Board and senior management beyond the limited forum of a shareholder meeting.
+We encourage and facilitate communication with shareholders about important issues relating to our policies and practices and consider investor feedback in our decision-making.
+In addition to our shareholder engagement program, our shareholders can communicate directly with the Board, Board leadership, the independent directors as a group, or individual directors at any time.
+Shareholders also have the opportunity to submit comments and questions to the Board and management at our annual meeting of shareholders.
+For information on contacting the Board, see "Corporate Governance-Communications with the Board."

-Our corporate governance practices ensure board accountability and help facilitate shareholder action.
-We provide for the annual election of directors and for majority voting in director elections.
-At our 2021 annual meeting of shareholders, all of our directors were reelected with votes ranging from 86% to 99% of votes cast.
+Our corporate governance practices are designed to ensure Board accountability and help facilitate shareholder action.
+Our Bylaws provide for the annual election of all directors and for majority voting in director elections.
 We do not have any supermajority voting provisions.
-Our bylaws provide for shareholder action by written consent and for proxy access, which enables shareholders to include their director nominees in the Company's proxy materials.
+In addition, our Bylaws provide for proxy access, which enables shareholders to include their director nominees in the Company's proxy materials.
+At our 2022 annual meeting of shareholders, all of our directors who were then serving were re-elected with votes ranging from 95% to 99% of votes cast.